cloudxabide/jetsons.lab/README.md

 * Deploy OpenShift (on vSphere)
 * Deploy/configure NVIDIA Jetson Xavier NX (with post-install to run Jetbot training models)
 * Deploy/configure NVIDIA Jetson Jetbot image
-* Gather 3 sets of images from Jetbot
+* Gather different sets of images from Jetbot
   * dataset16 - 16" from "wall" as blocked  (estimate 20 images total)
-  * dataset8 - 8" from "wall" as blocked  (estimate 30 images total)
   * dataset4 - 4" from "wall" as blocked  (estimate 50 images total)
   * NOTE: the dataset "in-use" will always be named dataset.zip